ppKrauss/php-little-utils/README.md

 # php-little-utils
 A curated set of small and util (frequent use) functions.
-Organizeting by "blocks" for test kits.
+Organizing by "blocks" for test kits.

 ## basic checks
 Functions `is_cli`, `isFile`, ...See [GUIDE](test/xml2json_test.php) and [source](src/xml2json.php).